 Businesses also have their part to play, by understanding 5G’s transformative potential.
 “Anywhere that gets this technology up and running will experience a boost in GDP,” says Dohler.
 “There are endless studies that show the correlation between GDP and connectivity.”
 London, what are you waiting for?

 At Workspace we’re already Super Connected.
 We go the extra mile to provide our customers with gold-standard, futureproof connectivity through our digital partner, Excell, installing super-fast, reliable connectivity with speeds of up to 100Mbps to all devices.
-Our Dot11 Wi-Fi network is installed throughout all Workspace business centres in over 65 locations and also keeps customers connected wherever and however they wish to work.
+Our Dot11 Wi-Fi network is installed throughout all Workspace business centres in 64 properties across London and also keeps customers connected wherever and however they wish to work.

 Want your business to benefit?
 Why not check out one of our locations across London, with over 65 to choose from we’re sure to have the perfect space for you.